 Manchester’s about to take centre stage.
 With the BRIT Awards and the MOBOs both heading north, the city is gearing up for a year that will shine a fresh spotlight on its musical identity.
-The BRITs will break tradition by leaving London for the first time, taking over Co-op Live, and a few weeks later the MOBO Awards will arrive to celebrate three decades of championing Black music and culture.
+The BRITs will break tradition by leaving London for the first time, taking over Co-op Live, and a few weeks later the MOBO Awards will arrive to celebrate three decades of championing diverse music and culture.

 Tickets, unsurprisingly, will be snapped up fast.
 But whether you’ve managed to bag a seat inside the arena or not, Manchester is one of the UK’s true music capitals.
 The streets, neighbourhoods and venues tell a story all of their own, and there’s no shortage of ways to soak in the atmosphere.
 Legendary clubs, influential record labels, iconic murals and historic gig spots are scattered across the city, offering countless opportunities to dive into its musical past and present.

-This guide brings together some of the best ways to explore Manchester’s musical heritage while the BRITs and MOBOs are in town – no ticket necessary.
+This guide brings together some of the best ways to explore Greater Manchester’s musical heritage while the BRITs and MOBOs are in town – no ticket necessary.

 Manchester's BRIT Trophy